 Likewise, if you're going to be out in all kinds of weather for weeks on end, you don't want fancy bells and whistles, you want SHELTER!!

-One of the first pieces of data you should zero in on is weight.
+One of the first pieces of data you should focus on: weight.

-So be prepared to answer those questions (how many times, and when and where) when you go into a gear store and start looking at tents.
+So be prepared to answer those questions (how many times, when and where) whenever you go into a gear store and start looking at tents.

 You owe it to your trail comfort and safety to spend some time answering another question:

 "What makes this particular shelter a candidate for my essential gear list?"